GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/declarativeNetRequest/index.md

 ## Implementation details

+### web_accessible_resources

+When an extension uses declarativeWebRequest APIs to redirect a public resource request to a resource that is not web accessible, it is blocked and will result in a net::ERR_UNSAFE_REDIRECT error.
+The above holds true even if the resource that is not web accessible is owned by the redirecting extension.
+To declare resources for use with declarativeWebRequest APIs, the `"web_accessible_resources"` array must be declared and populated in the manifest as documented [here](/docs/extensions/mv3/manifest/web_accessible_resources/).

 ### Matching algorithm

 Before the request is sent, each extension is queried for an action to take.
 The following actions